 When I tell people I work in digital marketing, they often respond by saying they don’t want to sell their products or services on social media.
 This reaction is understandable.
 These days social media isn’t always very kind, and the algorithms are unpredictable.
 It’s also why I like to say companies should use social media as the icing on a multi-layered cake when planning a well-rounded digital marketing strategy.

 One definition of digital marketing is that it is the strategy of using the internet to market your business.
-The goal of your digital marketing strategy should be to create and optimize information that helps your ideal customers understand everything about your business.
-This is a broad concept so let's take some time to break it down.
+The goal of your digital marketing strategy should be to create and optimize information that helps your target audience understand how your business will solve a pain point.
+This is a broad concept, so let’s take some time to break it down.

 Content is the most time-consuming and often the most expensive part of a digital marketing strategy.
-It's how you engage and excite potential customers.
+It’s how you engage and excite potential customers as well as drive organic traffic.
 When you provide valuable information and keep your audience informed about your company, you communicate that your digital spaces add value.
-There's a lot of noise on the internet.
-Content marketing helps you distinguish your business as a space where customers won't have their time wasted.
+There’s a lot of noise on the internet.
+Content marketing helps you distinguish your business as a space where customers won’t have their time wasted.

-As the business owner, you will know the best types of content your customers need.
+A review of your Google Analytics and social channel insights will help you identify the types of content your target customers prefer.
 Using keywords, you can create content about the most important topics for your company.
-When you develop a library of company assets that are well-written or produced, authoritative, relevant, and attract your audience's attention, you will quickly become known as an authority in your industry.
+When you develop a library of company assets that are well-written or produced, authoritative, relevant, and attract your audience’s attention, you will quickly become known as an authority in your industry.

 Content Marketing Assets Include:

 Your most important digital asset is your website.
-It's vital to have a website that presents a clear message and has easy navigation.
-User experience is something that can't be overlooked as you seek a visually appealing design.
-It's also necessary that your site follows SEO best practices.
-You'll accomplish this with both on-page SEO and technical SEO best practices.
+It’s vital to have a website that presents a clear message and has easy navigation.
+User experience is something that can’t be overlooked as you seek a visually appealing design.
+Search engine optimization is a key component of web design.
+It’s vital to follow SEO best practices.
+You’ll accomplish this with both on-page SEO and technical SEO strategies.